colugomusic/edwin/README.md

 This is C++ library for opening a window on Windows, macOS or Linux.
-It's intended for situations where you just need to be able to open a window and then pass the native window handle on to something which wants to "attach" to it in some way (in my case it is audio plugins.)
+It's intended for situations where you just need to be able to open a window and then pass the native window handle on to something which wants to "attach" to it in some way (in my case it is audio plugin editor GUIs.)
 I tried to make the code as simple as possible and easy to fork and modify for your use case.

 APIs used:
 - Windows: Win32